 Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Milton is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Milton who work in office and administrative support (14.77%), sales jobs (12.10%), and management occupations (11.61%).
+There are especially a lot of people living in Milton who work in office and administrative support (16.01%), management occupations (10.91%), and sales jobs (9.78%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Milton is worth considering.

-The per capita income in Milton in 2010 was $29,713, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,852 for a family of four.
-However, Milton contains both very wealthy and poor people as well.
+The per capita income in Milton in 2010 was $31,150, which is upper middle income relative to Vermont and the nation.
+This equates to an annual income of $124,600 for a family of four.

 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milton residents report their race to be White, followed by Asian.
 Important ancestries of people in Milton include French , French Canadian, English, and German.